pascomnet/documentation/site/content/trunk-templates/fritzbox/_index.en.md

 * VoIP product information is missing, resulting in a direct connection of the SIP trunk not being possible.

 {{% notice warning %}}
 Through utilizing a Fritz!Box, the Connection will be limited to 2 Voice Channels due to the Fritz!Box firmware.
+Please also note that the registration of more than 3 accounts on the Fritzbox can lead to problems, which is different from Fritzbox to Fritzbox.
 {{% /notice %}}

 ![Fritz!Box](fritzbox.en.png?width=70%)